rafabernad/Labs/FlyweightGrid/README.md

 temporarily made interactive by calling the prepareCell(inCell) method.
 When interaction is complete, the lockCell method should be called.

-An FlyWeigh Grid is view selector that supports pane sliding, showing one view at a time.

-The Panes slide in/out when pushed/popped can be dragged around and swiped off. `newness.InfiniteSlidingPane`'s default view is `newness.InfiniteSlidingView` or any derivative from it.

 Dependencies
 ------------